Observability

 Syslog Setup

-2. In the service syslog system section, specify the IP address and port of the destination Syslog server.
+2. In the service syslog system section, specify the IP address and port of the destination syslog server.
 There can be only one server in the section.

-Send operating system events to a syslog server listening at 172.16.24.236 on UDP port 514.
+Example: Send system messages to a syslog server listening at 172.16.24.236 on UDP port 514.

 ruby